 3. How long does it take to get a crypto license in Singapore, and what are the key stages?

-The process generally takes between x to x months, including document preparation, application submission, and regulatory review by MAS.
+The process generally takes between 6 to 9 months, including document preparation, application submission, and regulatory review by MAS.

 4. Are there any tax incentives for cryptocurrency companies in Singapore?